Deep Ancient Roman Republican Coin Classification via Feature Fusion and Attention: Introduction

 To iterate, the classification problem we tackle has these inherent challenges: \begin{itemize} \item Huge appearance variations induced by the reverse motif of the ancient coins anatomies, abrasions, and the number of coin classes, \item Absence of a large-scale dataset established under strict numismatics guidelines, and \item Lack of sufficient exemplary images for a greater proportion of coin classes to train or test the classification model. \end{itemize}

-Our contributions towards this fine-granular coin recognition task can be summarized as: \begin{itemize} \item We develop a novel and domain-specialized neural network model called the \enquote{CoinNet}. \item We introduce the largest and most diverse dataset of the Roman Republican coins, called as RRCD, collected from three specialized numismatics resources under strict and coherent guidelines.
-Our dataset is available publicly. \item We demonstrate that the generalization ability of our solution outperforms existing CNN models on completely disjoint test sets that accommodate coin classes having fewer exemplary images. \end{itemize}
+Our contributions towards this fine-granular coin recognition task can be summarized as: \begin{itemize} \item We develop a novel and domain-specialized neural network model called the \enquote{CoinNet}. \item We introduce the largest and most diverse dataset of the Roman Republican coins, called RRCD, collected from three specialized numismatics resources under strict and coherent guidelines.
+Our dataset is available publicly. \item We demonstrate that our solution's generalization ability outperforms existing CNN models on completely disjoint test sets that accommodate coin classes having fewer exemplary images. \end{itemize}

 The remainder of this paper is structured as follows.
 Section~\ref{sec:related work} provides a literature overview.
 Section~\ref{sec:new_dataset} introduces our novel large-scale image dataset of the Roman Republican coins.
 Section~\ref{sec:coins recognition} explains the architecture of the CoinNet.
 Section~\ref{sec:results} reports the results and ablation study.